mbluj/tauStudies/README.md

 ---
 ## TODOs
 * Provide crab tools
-* Add posibility to configure ntuplizer with a PSet (useful to run with crab)
 * Use command-line argument to define input files for ML tools
 * Improve ML model
 * ...